kubeflow/xgboost-operator/README.md

 [![Build Status](https://travis-ci.com/kubeflow/xgboost-operator.svg?branch=master)](https://travis-ci.com/kubeflow/xgboost-operator/)
 [![Go Report Card](https://goreportcard.com/badge/github.com/kubeflow/xgboost-operator)](https://goreportcard.com/report/github.com/kubeflow/xgboost-operator)

+## :warning: **kubeflow/xgboost-operator is not maintained**

+This operator has been merged into [Kubeflow Training Operator](https://github.com/kubeflow/training-operator).
+This repository is not maintained and has been archived.

+## Overview

 Incubating project for [XGBoost](https://github.com/dmlc/xgboost) operator.
 The XGBoost operator makes it easy to run distributed XGBoost job training and batch prediction on Kubernetes cluster.

 The overall design can be found [here]( https://github.com/kubeflow/community/issues/247).

-## Overview

-**Note: This operator has been merged into [Kubeflow Training Operator](https://github.com/kubeflow/training-operator).
-This repository is not maintained and will be archived soon.**

 This repository contains the specification and implementation of `XGBoostJob` custom resource definition.
  Using this custom resource, users can create and manage XGBoost jobs like other built-in resources in Kubernetes.